martin12333/marti-onedrive/1804-M/mff.cuni.cz,outLOOK.live.com/martin.milan.82-ZAVINAC-Outlook.f8.md

 ## // zbytecna obava  JAK SE BUDU HLASIT PRIMARY

+Account info
+Edit account info
+Email address
+Martin.novy.80
+The email address you use to sign in to your Microsoft account Communication preferences martin.milan.82
+Communication preferences
+Phone number
+None
+Your phone number is used to sign in to your Microsoft account Sign-in preferences
+Link your phone to your PC
+Product safety notifications
+Close account

-and click “Edit account info” on the right side of the screen.
+## and click “Edit account info” on the right side of the screen.

 https://account.live.com/names/manage?mkt=en-US&refd=account.microsoft.com&refp=profile&uaid=80f18e567ba243b0806050f9b1b0ae17

 https://account.live.com/names/manage?mkt=en-US&refd=account.microsoft.com&refp=profile&uaid=4ec7a165d4f74237a5511f1c8cf03706

+ount aliases
+Martin.novy.80ail.com (primary alias)Remove
+martin.milan.82ook.comRemoveMake primary
+Add email
+Add phone number

 Manage how you sign in to Microsoft.
 ## An account alias is an email address or phone number that you use to sign in to your Microsoft account.
 You can have multiple aliases, and use any of them with Microsoft services such as Outlook.com, Skype, OneDrive, Office, Xbox, Windows and more.